 Corns & Callouses

-These are areas of hard skin on which are formed as a result of pressure and / or friction on the foot.
+These are areas of hard skin on which are formed in response to unnatural pressure and/or friction to areas within the foot.

-A callous is the bodies way of protecting a traumatized area of the foot and can be quite painful, if left untreated may develop into a corn.
+A callous is the body’s way of protecting a traumatised area of the foot and can be quite painful, if left untreated it may develop into a corn.

-Hard corns are the same as a callous but have developed a hard cone like centre or Nucleus, this usually cause pressure directly on a nerve causing great pain.
-Corns can usually be remove with like or no discomfort.
-The Hard corn is the most common form of the lesion, although there are many types of corn and each are treated accordingly.
+A hard corn or callus often causes direct pressure on a nerve, which results in pain.
+Corns can usually be removed with little or no discomfort.
+The hard corn is the most common form of the lesion, although there are many types, each of which is treated accordingly.

 Warts and Verrucae

-Warts and Verrucae (plantar warts) are caused by the Human Papilloma Virus (HPV).
-Although common, they can be quite troublesome to remove and can spread throughout the family if untreated.
-Warts and Verrucae are most commonly treated d by cryotherapy.
-This involves the use of a freezing agent (Liquid Nitrogen or Nitrous Oxide Gas).
-The SMG provides Cryotherapy with the use of the Liquid Nitorgen Gas in the form of the Cryopen®.
+Warts and verrucae (plantar warts) are hard (sometimes painful) lesions caused by the Human Papilloma Virus (HPV).
+Although common, they can be quite troublesome to cure and untreated can spread throughout a family or between friends (schools etc.) if untreated.
+Warts and verrucae are commonly treated using cryotherapy.
+This involves the use of a freezing agent (liquid nitrogen or nitrous oxide gas).
+The Specialist Medical Clinic’s team provides cryotherapy using liquid nitrogen gas in the form of the Cryopen®.

-Ingrown toenails commonly occur on the big toe and are normally associated with wearing tight or narrow shoes.
-Pressure is out onto the toenail which is then forced to grow into the flesh of the toe.
-Other causes of ingrown toenails could be; Incorrect toenail trimming, fungal infections, injuries, abnormalities in the structure of the foot, or repeated impact on the toenail from sporting activity.
+Ingrown toenails most commonly occur on the big toe and are normally associated with the wearing of tight or narrow shoes together with incorrect nail trimming.
+Pressure onto the toenail forces it to grow into the flesh of the toe.
+Other causes of ingrown toenails include fungal infections, toe injuries, abnormalities in the structure of the foot, or repeated impact on the toenail from a sporting activity such as kicking a football or long distance running.

 Diabetic Foot Care